-To make the blackberry gel set on the cake, add 1/2 a sachet of jel-it-in or enough agar flakes or powder to get a soft set jelly – follow instructions on packaging.
+To make the blackberry gel set on the cake, add 1/2 a sachet of jel-it-in or enough agar flakes or powder to get a soft set jelly – follow instructions on the packaging.

-Bring to the boil to activate, then remove from heat and sit the pot in a bowl of cold water.
+Remove from heat and sit the pot in a bowl of cold water.
 Stir until it’s starting to set, then add the blackberries back to the gel and decorate the cake.
 Dust with icing sugar and serve.

 If you have foraged for apples and unsure of the variety, taste one first.
 If, like me, you can end up with too many apples, this elegant Apple Tart is perfect for a dinner party or Baked Apples are easy to make for a family pudding.
 Blackberry and Apple Muffins are another way to use this Autumn fruit combo.